Top Five Indoor Exercise Ideas for Weight Loss

 Unlike steady state, moderate intensity aerobic exercise which results in negligible fat loss, HIIE significantly reduces fat levels while increasing both aerobic and anaerobic fitness, lowering insulin resistance, improving glucose tolerance and enhancing fat oxidation.

 The most effective form of HIIE, which can be performed by the majority of individuals (including overweight individuals) involves 20 minute sessions combining 8 seconds of sprints/high intensity work followed by 12 seconds of low intensity work.
 The removal of a specific intensity level from the protocol allows individuals to work at a level that matches their ability, making it suitable for beginners through to elite athletes.
 Additionally, HIIE can be performed in a variety of ways – on a treadmill or stationary bike, on a rowing machine, in the pool, or even with a punching bag/speed ball.

 #2 Swimming/Aqua Aerobics

-Water based activities are extremely beneficial for many individuals including those who are overweight or recovering from injury.
-The buoyancy of the water provides support for the body, reducing impact on joints and providing additional resistance.
+Water-based activities are extremely beneficial for many individuals including those who are overweight or recovering from injury.
+The buoyancy of the water provides support for the body, reducing the impact on joints and providing additional resistance.